 The purpose of an FTP test is to find your maximum sustainable power output.
-Within TrainerRoad, we do this through our Ramp Test.
-In order to gain an accurate FTP estimation, riders will need to ride until they can't.
-In other words, the TrainerRoad Ramp Test will take you until failure.
-The test will continue as far as you can go until you either stop pedaling or pause the workout.
+At TrainerRoad, we do this through the Ramp Test.
+The TrainerRoad Ramp Test is designed to take you until failure in order to gain an accurate FTP estimation.
+The test will continue until you either stop pedaling or pause the workout.
 It will then automatically calculate your FTP and drop you into a recovery interval.

 The most important advice for completing the Ramp Test is to GO UNTIL FAILURE.
 Each second matters during the test.
 Even if you only make it 10 seconds into a new step, that will still factor into your FTP calculation.
 It's also important to follow the target power closely as you progress through the test.

 Check out the video below to get an in-depth look at how you should approach the Ramp test.

 How It's Calculated

 After completing the Ramp Test, we calculate your FTP taking 75% to your highest 1-minute of power.
 Again, every second matters, so even if you only progress partly through your last step, it will affect the outcome.

 (Note: More complicated calculations may be applied when determining FTP from a Ramp Test depending on how accurately a rider followed the format of the test.
 This means, 75% of a rider's 1-minute power may not translate to their actual FTP calculation.)